Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 There is create a issue for analyze and implement the needed API's  [#3783](https://github.com/Altinn/altinn-studio/issues/3783)

 ### Azure Event Hub
-Azure Event Hub is a Event ingestion service.
+Azure Event Hub is an Event ingestion service.
 It can receive and process millions of events per second.

 Each Subscription can have 100 Event Hub Namespaces Each Namespace can have 10 Event Hubs